brightinteractive/api-docs/doc/access-level-image.md

 # Access Level Image Resource

 # GET
-This resource doesn't serves the image directly.
+This resource doesn't serve the image directly.
 Instead it returns a 303 redirect to Asset Bank URL which serves the content.
 Returns a 204 No Content if there is no image associated with the given Access Level.

 Example:
 ```